Natalie King

 Natalie King OAM (born 1966) is an Australian curator and writer working in Melbourne, Australia.
-She specializes in Australian and international programs for contemporary art and visual culture.
-This includes exhibitions, publications, workshops, lectures and cultural partnerships across contemporary art and indigenous culture.
+She specialises in Australian and international programs for contemporary art and visual culture; exhibitions, publications, workshops, lectures and cultural partnerships across contemporary art and indigenous culture.

-King was formerly Chief Curator of Melbourne Biennial Lab, the Creative Associate of MPavilion and curator of Tracey Moffatt for the Australian Pavilion at the 57th International Art Exhibition, Venice Biennale 2017.
+King was formerly Chief Curator of Melbourne Biennial Lab, the Creative Associate of MPavilion and curator for Tracey Moffatt for the Australian Pavilion at the 57th Venice Biennale 2017.

-As from 2017, she is a senior research fellow at the Victorian College of the Arts, University of Melbourne, Australia and was recently appointed to the role of enterprise professor at the VCA.
+Since 2017, she has been a senior research fellow at the Victorian College of the Arts, University of Melbourne, Australia and was recently appointed to the role of enterprise professor at the VCA.
 In that role she was named in The Australian Financial Review 100 Women of Influence awards for Arts, Culture and Sport in October 2018.
-In September 2019, King was appointed as curator of the first Pacific and transgender artist, Yuki Kihara, to represent Aotearoa New Zealand at the 59th Venice Biennale 2021.
+In September 2019, King was appointed as curator of the first Pacific and transgender artist, Yuki Kihara, to represent Aotearoa New Zealand at the 59th Venice Biennale 2022.